1 1/2 tsp. ENER-G Egg Replacer

 1/2 Tbsp. orange zest

-2 Tbsp. fresh squeezed orange juice
+2 Tbsp. freshly squeezed orange juice

 1/2 tsp. vanilla

-In a medium sized bowl combine sugar, zest, juice and vanilla.
+In a medium sized bowl combine sugar, zest, juice, and vanilla.
 Mix until smooth.
 Drizzle glaze over scones and serve warm.
 Cover any leftovers and enjoy within three days, or refrigerate, and enjoy for up to five days.